 We live in a time when mobile devices have become the de-facto of everyday life.
-Most of us check our phone several times a day, be it to check messages, send emails, surf the net, or call someone.
-Some of us watch movies on our tablets or read e-books on our e-reader while on the go.
-For others, we may be texting for as long as hours a day!
+Many of us check our phone several times a day, be it to message, send emails, or browse internet.
+Some of us watch movies or read e-books on the go.
+All in all, our device usage easily adds up to hours a day!

 If you’re a mobile phone, tablet, or e-reader user, time to look up (literally).
 A new study published in the journal Surgical Technology International suggests that the typical texting and mobile surfing posture is the equivalent of placing a 60-lbs / 27-kg weight on one’s neck.
 Check out this computer model developed by Dr. Kenneth Hansraj, a New York spinal and orthopedic surgeon:

-According to Hansraj’s results, the force exerted on our spine dramatically increases when our head flexes forced.
-It goes from 10 to 12 pounds in the neutral position (that’s the weight of an average adult human head), to 27 lbs / 12 kg at 15 degrees, to 40 lbs / 18 kg at 30 degrees, to 49 lbs / 22 kg at 45 degrees and 60 lbs / 27 kg at 60 degrees!
-60 lbs — that’s five to six times the usual force on our neck at a neutral position — that isn’t light by any means, and is the equivalent weight of a boxer dog, a punching bag, or an arm chair!!
+According to Hansraj’s results, the force exerted on our spine dramatically increases when our head flexes forward.
+It goes from 10-12 pounds in the neutral position (that’s the weight of an average adult human head), to 27 lbs at 15 degrees, to 40 lbs at 30 degrees, to 49 lbs at 45 degrees and 60 lbs at 60 degrees!
+60 lbs — that’s 5-6 times the usual force on our neck at a neutral position — isn’t light by any means, and is the equivalent weight of a boxer dog, a punching bag, or an arm chair!!

-Now this data probably wouldn’t be as alarming if not combined with the fact that many of us spend long periods of time, easily at least two hours a day on phones, tablets, and e-readers.
-(Americans clocks nearly three hours a day on mobile phones alone, and I’m sure it’s longer for some of us.)
-Assuming two hours a day, that adds up to at least 700 hours a year, meaning at least 700 hours of additional stress to our spine a year each year!
+Now this data wouldn’t be so alarming if not for the fact that many of us spend long periods of time on phones, tablets, and e-readers.
+Assuming we spend just two hours a day on mobile devices, that adds up to over 700 hours a year, meaning at least 700 hours of additional stress to our spine a year each year!

 I don’t know about you, but good health is important to me, and this includes good spinal health.
-With back pain affecting 8 out of 10 people at some point in their lives and spinal problems starting as early as age 29, it’s important that we don’t take our spinal health for granted.
+With back pain affecting 8 out of 10 people and spinal problems starting as early as age 29, it’s important that we don’t take our spinal health for granted.

-Here are my six recommendations on what to do instead:
+Here are my five recommendations on what to do instead:

 - When using your phone, hold it up to chin level, as opposed to your chest or waist level.
 Putting it at your chest or waist level forces you to push your neck down and forward, which is where bad posture begins.

-- If you have a tablet, use a tablet stand so you don’t hunch over as much when using it.
-Prop it up on a table of good height (not too low that you have to slouch).
+- Use a phone or tablet stand so you don’t hunch over so much when using it.
+Prop it up to a good height (not so low that you have to slouch).

-- Increasing the default font size, particularly for SMS, Whatsapp, email, browser, and e-reader, since that’s where most reading take place.
+- Increase the default font size for your messaging apps, browser, and any app that you often use.
 You should be able to do this in “Settings” menu.

 - Use the zoom function.
-This should be available in web browsers, email, and PDF readers.
+This should be available in browsers, email, and PDF readers.

-- Take regular breaks from phone/computer; don’t spend hours hunched over.
+- Take regular breaks from phone/computer to recharge yourself.

 - Do regular stretches for your neck and back.
 Hansraj recommends these tips: